Find Your Voice: Release

-Find Your Voice was theatrically release in Hong Kong on 26 November 2020.
+Find Your Voice was theatrically released in Hong Kong on 26 November 2020.

 Promotion

 On 20 March 2019, a press conference for the film attended by the cast and crew was held at the 2019 Hong Kong International Film & TV Market (FILMART), where it also unveiled its first teaser trailer.

 Reception

 Box office

 Find Your Voice debuted at No. 2 on it opening weekend, grossing HK$830,904 after its first four days of release.
 On its second weekend, the film grossed HK$212,178 and remained at No. 2, having grossed a total of HK$1,043,082 so far.
 The film's theatrical run is temporarily suspended in Hong Kong due to cinema closures from 2 to 23 December 2020 amid the fourth wave of the COVID-19 pandemic in Hong Kong.

 Critical reception

 Lim Yian-lu of Yahoo!
 Lifestyle gave the film a score of 3/5 stars, praising the positive and positive vibes the film gives out, but notes some logic issues in the ending.
 Edmund Lee of the South China Morning Post gave the film a score of 2.5/5 stars, complementing its inspiration story, but notes its shortcomings in the script.